HudsonGri/foodplanner/sprints/Sprint3.md

 - Add Recipe Test (incomplete)
   - Tests validity of the post request made when the user presses the add button on a recommended recipe within the 'Your Weekly Recipes' page.
 Currently running into issues regarding the cypress test authenticating through auth0 on its.
   - In the mean time, the post request was confirmed to work through checking the network tab of Developer Tools and its respective return code and return value.
+- Save Preferences Test (incomplete)
+  - Meant to test the functionality of the preferences page and the program's ability to save user preferences in the database.

 ### List unit tests for backend